Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 the kind of the person

-that's going to take over and advance.
+that's going to take over.

 Yeah.

-And I think we picked up on it right away.
+And I think we picked up on it right away

-She had that right balance.
-Yeah.
+that she had that right balance.

-she certainly knew what she was doing
+what she was doing and is very competent.

-Part of the equation
+I think that's part of the equation

-in terms of the moving forward, how do you
+in terms of your moving forward.

-and treating employees we talked about.
+How do you, and treating employees

-and when they're going through and,
+and what they're going through.

-and and accommodating that to this.
+And, and and accommodating

 What was the worst thing about diligence.

-And you can't say me.
+And you can't say.
+Me.

-Yeah I won't say that.
+Yeah, I won't say that.

 They were just there.